 One thing to keep in mind is that soft core pencils, such as prismacolor or Holbein, work best with stumps and tortillons.

 Blending stumps are a valuable tool for artists, allowing you to gently move the pencil pigment into the color next to it, softening the edges and creating smooth transitions.

 A common misconception is that heavy pressure is necessary when doing this.
 However, a lighter touch yields better results, preserving the tooth of the paper while still effectively spreading the pigment.

-Heavy pressure when using a tortillon can cause the tip to push inside the tool.
-However, this can be rectified by using a thin piece of wire, such as an opened up paper clip, to push it out again.
+In fact, if you are using a tortillon, heavy pressure can cause the tip to push inside the tool.
+You will need a thin piece of wire, such as an opened up paper clip, to push it out again.
 In the photo at the top of the page, the tip of the lowest tortillon has been pushed in.

 The most common way of using these tools is to first put your pigment on the paper and then blend it in place.

 Alternatively, you can transform a spare piece of paper into a vibrant "palette" by vigorously scribbling your pencil across its surface.
 With each stroke, apply firm pressure to create a rich and bold color.
 Once your palette is ready, delicately glide the tip of your stump over the pigment and spread it onto your artwork.

 In the photograph above, first the blue pigment was picked up on the paper stump and then laid into the top half of the shape.
 Then the yellow/brown colour was scribbled beside the blue, and both colours picked up together to create a greenish hue in the bottom of the shape.